SysKitTeam/docs-spdockit/spdockit-insights/insights-performance.md

 Also, there are four options, by which you can __group__ the servers.
 They are:
 * Farm - grouping will be done by the farm.
 With critical servers first, then warning, healthy, and the offline ones.
-* Type - the servers will be divided in two groups.
-SharePoint and SQL Servers.
+* Type - the servers will be divided in two groups - SharePoint and SQL Servers.
 * Status - Critical servers first, then the ones with Warning, then Healthy and the Offline ones.
 * None - there will be no special grouping, all servers are together.
 Status is still shown in the usuall maner.
 Critical -> Warning -> Healthy -> Offline.